acmeyer/Conjoint-PDF-Generator-App/README.md

 ### Heroku

 The easiest way to use this app is to click on the button below that says "Deploy to Heroku".
 In order to use this method, you will need to have a Heroku account.
 It is easy and free to sign up for a Heroku account, which can be done <a href="https://signup.heroku.com/?c=70130000001x9jFAAQ" target="_blank">here</a>.
 Once you have a Heroku account, just click on the button below and follow the instructions on the Heroku page.
 On this page you can create a name for your app if you want (this goes into the URL of your webpage that generates conjoint pdfs).
-The click "Deploy for Free".
+Then click "Deploy for Free".

 <a href="https://heroku.com/deploy" target="_blank">
   <img src="https://www.herokucdn.com/deploy/button.svg" alt="Deploy">